-DoD Image category DoD source Viewable in VA VistA using DoD DICOM (radiology) Available from participating DoD facilities via the ECIA, which is through the CVIX.
-Note: For a list of DoD participating facilities and information about the types of DICOM objects that can be retrieved, see the VIX Administrator's Guide .
-Clinical Display, JLV/ Image Viewer and VistARad Metadata for these images is provided by ECIA and the actual images come from ECIA.

-DoD Image category DoD source Viewable in VA VistA using DoD artifacts (non- radiology Available if the Defense Medical Information Exchange (DMIX) Data Exchange Service (DES) servers are online accessible through DAS (Data Access Service) and if DAS servers are capable of communicating with the CVIX.
+DoD Image category DoD source Viewable in VA VistA using DoD DICOM (radiology)Available from participating DoD facilities via the ECIA, which is through the CVIX.
+Note: For a lis DoD participating facilities and Clinical Display, JLV/ Image Viewer and VistARad provided by ECIA and the actual images come from ECIA.
+DoD artifacts (non- radiology Available if the Defense Medical Information Exchange (DMIX) Data Exchange Service (DES) servers are online accessible through DAS (Data Access Service) and if DAS servers are capable of communicating with the CVIX.
 Clinical Display, JLV/ Image Viewer